mprojr/ShootingMiniGame-Prism/README.md

 - Martin Rodriguez ([GitHub](https://github.com/mprojr))

 ## Project Description
-Bug Cleaner is a fast-paced, action-packed mini-game where you play as a stationary exterminator.
-Your mission is to eliminate waves of bugs and pests using your available weapons.
-The game feature a VR-compatible interface for an immersive experience.
-Enjoy smooth shooting mechanics, responsive controls, and a user-friendly interface as you defend your position againstchallenging enemies.
+Pest Pursuit is a fast-paced, action-packed mini-game where you play as a stationary exterminator.
+You aim to eliminate waves of bugs and pests using your available weapons.
+The game features a VR-compatible interface for an immersive experience.
+Enjoy smooth shooting mechanics, responsive controls, and a user-friendly interface as you defend your position against challenging enemies.

 ## Instructions
 1. **Setup:**